Review of Neutral Naturalness: Models

-Other efforts seek to completely preserve the discrete symmetry or explain how it breaks.
-In~\cite{Csaki:2019qgb} the twin symmetry is preserved by much of the model (additional top-partner multiplets do play a role) leading to electroweak symmetry breaking with the correct hierarchy of VEVs, but without $Z_2$ breaking in the gauge and top quark sectors of the model.
-Vector-like leptons can also be introduced in each sector to produce a radiative Higgs potential that spontaneously breaks the $Z_2$~\cite{Jung:2019fsp}.
+Other efforts seek to completely preserve the discrete symmetry or explain the origin of it breaking.
+In~\cite{Csaki:2019qgb} the twin symmetry is preserved by much of the model (additional top-partner multiplets do play a role) leading to electroweak symmetry breaking with the correct hierarchy of VEVs, but without $\mathbb{Z}_2$ breaking in the gauge and top quark sectors of the model.
+Vector-like leptons can also be introduced in each sector to produce a radiative Higgs potential that spontaneously breaks the $\mathbb{Z}_2$~\cite{Jung:2019fsp}.
 Spontaneous breaking can also be induced by simply including a new scalar field in each sector whose potential is similar to Eq.~\eqref{e.Hpot} but with $\delta<0$.
-This leads to a completely $Z_2$ breaking vacuum with the VEV only in one sector.
-Such scalars can have other nonzero quantum numbers like hypercharge~\cite{Batell:2019ptb,Liu:2019ixm} or color~\cite{Liu:2019ixm,Batell:2020qad} which lead to a variety of twin sectors by breaking twin gauge symmetries or giving additional masses to twin fermions.
+This leads to a completely $\mathbb{Z}_2$ breaking vacuum with the new scalar field's VEV being only in one sector.
+Such scalars can have other nonzero quantum numbers like hypercharge~\cite{Batell:2019ptb,Liu:2019ixm} or color~\cite{Liu:2019ixm,Batell:2020qad,Batell:2025iwm} which lead to a wide variety of twin sectors by breaking twin gauge symmetries or giving additional masses to twin fermions.
+In particular, the low energy confining group can be larger than SU(3), if the spontaneous breaking occurs in the visible sector, or smaller if the breaking occurs in the twin sector.
+Concrete models have produced twin color groups of SU(4)~\cite{Batell:2025iwm}, SU(2)~\cite{Batell:2020qad}, and SO(3)~\cite{Batell:2020qad}.
+Scalars that are triplets of SU(2$)_L$ in the two sectors can be used to spontaneously break the $\mathbb{Z}_2$ and produce masses for the visible sector neutrinos~\cite{Bittar:2024ryj}.

 Two Higgs doublet extensions of the SM have also been combined with the twin Higgs idea~\cite{Chacko:2005vw,Chacko:2019jgi}.
-This larger scalar sector can be used to explain the origin of $Z_2$ breaking.
-This includes spontaneously breaking the twin $Z_2$ symmetry~\cite{Beauchesne:2015lva}, radiative breaking~\cite{Yu:2016bku}, and tadpole or quartic induced breaking~\cite{Yu:2016swa}.
+This larger scalar sector can be used to explain the origin of $\mathbb{Z}_2$ breaking.
+This includes spontaneously breaking the twin $\mathbb{Z}_2$ symmetry~\cite{Beauchesne:2015lva}, radiative breaking~\cite{Yu:2016bku}, and tadpole or quartic induced breaking~\cite{Yu:2016swa}.
 Other models address neutrinos masses in conjunction with a spontaneous breaking of the discrete symmetry~\cite{Liu:2019ixm,Feng:2020urb}.
-The additional Higgs doublet can be combined with a flavorful Yukawa structure to address the SM flavor puzzle~\cite{Altmannshofer:2020mfp}.
-The additional doublet can also make mirror neutrons an asymmetric dark matter candidate~\cite{Beauchesne:2020mih}.
+The additional Higgs doublet can be combined with a flavorful Yukawa structure to address the SM flavor puzzle~\cite{Altmannshofer:2020mfp} or be used to make mirror neutrons an asymmetric dark matter candidate~\cite{Beauchesne:2020mih}.